xdriyad/soft-eng-challenge/README.md

 To complete this challenge you will need to:
 - Fork this repository.
-- Create a Django application.
+- Create an application.
-- Implement CI pipeline Django.
+- Implement CI pipeline.

 ## API development
 ### Description